Luna scores twice to lead US over Guatemala 2-1 and into CONCACAF Gold Cup final

 The 16th-ranked Americans advanced to the Gold Cup final for the 13th time.
 All five losses in finals have been to Mexico.

-The No. 106 Guatemala, which has never reached the final, outshot the U.S. 13-1 in the last 30 minutes of the first half.
+The No. 106 Guatemala, which has never reached the final, outshot the U.S. 13-1 in the last 30 minutes of the first half and 20-12 in the game before a pro-Guatemala sellout crowd of 22,423 at Energizer Park.

 Luna got his first goal after Alex Freeman crossed for Malik Tillman.
 He touched the ball to Luca de la Torre, whose shot was spilled by goalkeeper Kenderson Navarro.
 Luna reacted quickly and switched the ball from his right foot to his left, then shot over Navarro’s outstretched right hand.